Schedule your radon test in the Columbus, Dayton & Marysville, OH area

-Radon is an odorless, tasteless and invisible gas.
-It’s a naturally occurring gas that is derived from the breakdown of uranium in the soil.
+Radon is an invisible gas that is odorless and tasteless.
+Radon gas is naturally occurring and is derived from the breakdown of uranium in the soil.

 For radon testing in Columbus, Dayton, and Marysville, OH areas, turn to Habitation Investigation LLC.
-We will check to see if your home has over 4 picocuries per liter (pCi/L) of radon.
+Our radon professionals will check to see if your home has over 4 picocuries per liter (pCi/L) of radon.
 If so, we’ll refer you to a radon mitigation company.
 Call today to schedule your radon inspection.

-Don’t expose your family to harmful gas.
-Make sure your home doesn’t contain high levels of radon.
+Don’t expose your family to harmful gas, especially radon.
+Make sure your home doesn’t contain high levels of radon gas or any other hazard.
 Pair your radon test in Mechanicsburg and Columbus OH with a traditional home inspection from Habitation Investigation.

-Radon is a naturally occurring gaseous radioactive element.
-It is invisible, odorless and tasteless, It is derived from the radioactive decay of uranium.
+Radon gas is a naturally occurring gaseous radioactive element.
+It is invisible, odorless, and tasteless, It is derived from the radioactive decay of uranium.
 Radon is naturally occurring and present throughout the environment at very low levels.
-However when high levels are present, people are at a higher risk for lung cancer.
+However, when high levels are present, people are at a higher risk for lung cancer.

 Radon is the second-leading cause of lung cancer in the United States – second only to smoking.
-For nonsmokers radon is the No. 1 cause of lung cancer.
+For nonsmokers, radon is the No. 1 cause of lung cancer.
 Radon gas decays into radioactive particles (polonium) that can get trapped in your lungs when you breathe.
-As they break down alpha particles damages lung tissue and leads to lung cancer over the course of time.
+As they break down alpha particles damage lung tissue and lead to lung cancer over the course of time.

 Your chances of getting lung cancer from radon depend mostly on: 1.
 How much radon is in your home, 2.
 The amount of time you spend in your home, 3.
 Whether you are a smoker or have ever smoked.